-Where FT Group journalism or research is funded by a commercial partner, whilst advertisers may have had a role in suggesting the broad topic or theme, they have no influence over or prior sight of the output.
-This may be indicated by a 'Supported by' label.
+Where FT Group journalism or research is funded by a commercial partner in this way, whilst advertisers may have had a role in suggesting the broad topic or theme, they have no influence over or prior sight of the output.

-Content from commercial clients is not produced by FT editorial staff and is always clearly defined and labelled;
+Content from commercial clients is not produced by FT editorial staff and is always clearly defined and labelled as ‘Partner Content’.